Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Introduction

-It thus appears that the relaxation of weakly collisional plasmas has produced somewhat conflicting results: the super-exponential decay of the response according to \cite{Su.Oberman.68} and the exponential decay of the normal modes according to \citep[][]{Lenard.Bernstein.58,Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04,Black.etal.13,Ng.Bhattacharjee.21}.
+It thus appears that the relaxation of weakly collisional plasmas has produced somewhat conflicting results: the super-exponential (cubic exponential) decay of the continuum response and the plasma echo according to \cite{Su.Oberman.68} and the exponential decay of the discrete eigenmodes according to \citep[][]{Lenard.Bernstein.58,Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04,Black.etal.13,Ng.Bhattacharjee.21}.
 This naturally raises the following questions.
 Which of these results is correct?
 And, if both are correct, are these results simply different limits of the same response?
 This paper addresses these very questions.
-We show that the exact solution to the problem of complete linear relaxation of a weakly collisional plasma, obtained for the first time in this paper, indeed yields the above results as different asymptotic limits in time.
-We show that including the damping (also known as dynamical friction/drag \citep[][]{Chandrasekhar.43}) term in the collision operator modifies the \cite{Su.Oberman.68} prediction of super-exponential decay of the continuum response to an exponential decay at late times.
-In fact, we find that the \cite{Su.Oberman.68} prediction only holds for short times, i.e., $t<1/\nu_\rmc$, where $\nu_\rmc$ is the collision frequency.
-At long time, the response damps much slower, at a rate similar to that predicted by \citep[][]{Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04}.
-The damping is most pronounced for $\nu_\rmc \sim k\sigma$ ($\sigma$ is the velocity dispersion), i.e., for $\lambda \sim \lambda_\rmc$, where $\lambda_\rmc = \sigma/\nu_\rmc$ is the mean free path.
-The response, however, damps slowly for $\nu_\rmc > k\sigma$ or $\lambda>\lambda_\rmc$.
-This slow decay outside the mean free path implies that the distribution function (DF) approaches the equilibrium Maxwellian form only within the mean free path; this is consistent with the assumption of the establishment of a local thermodynamic equilibrium (LTE) in the fluid approximation (large $\nu_\rmc$).
+We show that the exact solution to the problem of complete perturbative (linear and second order) relaxation of a weakly collisional plasma indeed yields the above results as different asymptotic limits in time.
+We show that including the damping (also known as dynamical friction/drag \citep[][]{Chandrasekhar.43}) term in the collision operator modifies the \cite{Su.Oberman.68} prediction of cubic exponential decay of the continuum response to an exponential decay at late times and large spatial scales.
+We find that the \cite{Su.Oberman.68} prediction only holds for short times, i.e., $t<1/\nu_\rmc$, and scales smaller than the mean free path, i.e., $\lambda<\lambda_\rmc = \sigma/\nu_\rmc$ or $\nu_\rmc < k\sigma$, where $\nu_\rmc$ is the collision frequency, $\sigma$ is the equilibrium velocity dispersion, $\lambda_\rmc = \sigma/\nu_\rmc$ is the mean free path, $k$ is the wavenumber of the response and $\lambda = 2\pi/k$ is the wavelength.
+At long times ($t>1/\nu_\rmc$) and on large scales ($\lambda>\lambda_\rmc$ or $\nu_\rmc>k\sigma$), the response damps exponentially and much slower, at a rate similar to that predicted by \citep[][]{Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04}.
+The damping is most pronounced for $\nu_\rmc \sim k\sigma$ or $\lambda \sim \lambda_\rmc$.
+The slow exponential decay outside the mean free path implies that the distribution function (DF) approaches the equilibrium Maxwellian form rapidly only within the mean free path; this is consistent with the assumption of the establishment of a local thermodynamic equilibrium (LTE) in the fluid approximation (large $\nu_\rmc$).
 Hence, we recover the fluid limit from a rigorous theory of weakly collisional plasmas.
-Our theory of perturbative relaxation draws the long-sought connection between the collisionless and fluid limits of plasmas for the first time.